zen-browser/theme-store/themes/ad97bb70-0066-4e42-9b5f-173a5e42c6fc/readme.md

 ## Features (toggle in Zens Mod settings):
   - Increase the width of pinned tabs (This can be controlled through a dropdown)
   - Taller pinned tabs
-  - Controllable Margins between pinned tabs (5px or 10px)
+  - Controllable Margins between pinned tabs (3 Options Dropdown)
   - Box like corners for pinned tabs (less rounded corners)
   - Hide unloaded pinned tabs when tab bar is collapsed (Additional option: Show all pinned tabs on hover even with tab bar collapsed)
   - Color pop for pinned tabs (according to your accent color set in *Settings -> Look and Feel -> Theme Color*)